 The Complementary Medical Association's (The CMA) Primary Aim Is To Promote Ethical, Responsible, Professional Complementary Medicine To The Public And The Medical Profession

-We believe that by promoting The CMA and it's Registered Members though the media we are able to help the public and doctors to realise that complementary and integrative medicine is - when delivered safely and ethically - a viable and highly desirable form of healthcare.
+We believe that by promoting The CMA and it’s Registered Members in all categories, though the media and online in a hugely high-profile manner, we are able to help the public and doctors to realise that complementary and integrative medicine is – when delivered safely and ethically – a viable and highly desirable form of healthcare.